Deaf President Now: Background of Gallaudet University

+New presidential candidates

-On February 28, 1988, the Board had narrowed the pool to three candidates: hearing person Elisabeth Zinser, Vice-Chancellor for Academic Affairs at the University of North Carolina at Greensboro; Irving King Jordan, Gallaudet's Dean of the College of Arts and Sciences, who had been deaf at age 21 due to a motorcycle accident; and Harvey Corson, superintendent of the American School for the Deaf, who had been born deaf.
+On February 28, 1988, the Board had narrowed the pool to three candidates: hearing person Elisabeth Zinser, Vice-Chancellor for Academic Affairs at the University of North Carolina at Greensboro; Irving King Jordan, Gallaudet's Dean of the College of Arts and Sciences, who was deafened at age 21 due to a motorcycle accident; and Harvey Corson, superintendent of the American School for the Deaf, who had been born deaf.

-A group called the “Ducks,” a radical fringe faction of the National Association of the Deaf (NAD), began organizing a rally.
+A group called the "Ducks", a radical fringe faction of the National Association of the Deaf (NAD), began organizing a rally.
 On March 1, 1988, the Ducks attracted more than a thousand students to Gallaudet’s football field to rally.
 The event garnered significantly more student support for the cause.
 In the following days, several small-scale protests on campus occurred.
 On March 6, 1988, the board selected Zinser, the sole hearing candidate, over the other two deaf applicants, Corson and Jordan, as the next president.
 The board, however, made no official announcement of this to the Gallaudet community; the student body found out later in the day by visiting the campus’ Public Relations Office.

 Protest

-Upon learning of the appointment of Zinser, an angry student body marched to the Mayflower hotel where the board members were meeting.
+Upon learning of the appointment of Zinser, an angry student body led by Greg Hlibok (Student Union President), Jerry Covell, Tim Rarus and Brigetta Bourne-Firl marched to the Mayflower Hotel, where the board members were meeting.
 The crowd waited outside until board member Jane Spilman came out to address the students.
-She responded to multiple questions surrounding the selection of Zinser as president, whereupon she allegedly said “deaf people cannot function in a hearing world.”
+She responded to multiple questions surrounding the selection of Zinser as president, whereupon she allegedly said, "Deaf people cannot function in a hearing world."
 The student body then met back on campus to launch a full-scale protest.

 The following morning, March 7, 1988, students barricaded the campus gates using heavy-duty bicycle locks and hot-wired buses, moving them in front of the gates and letting the air out of the tires.
 The locked gates forced people to use the front main entrance whereupon protestors allowed only select persons to enter.